muhtasim-rif/airflow-job-scrapper/README.md

-# Job Scraper DAG
+# Airflow Job Scraper: Google Jobs to PostgreSQL & S3 with Docker

 This project is an automated job scraper that collects job listings from Google Jobs using SerpApi, stores them in a PostgreSQL database, and uploads the job data to an S3-compatible storage service.
 The project is orchestrated using Apache Airflow and is designed to run in a Dockerized environment.

-# Project Structure
+## Project Structure

 - **`job_scraper_dag.py`**: Defines the Airflow DAG that runs the job scraper and uploads the results to S3.
 - **`db_initiate.py`**: Script to initialize the PostgreSQL database and create necessary tables.